Helen Fines

 Helen Fines is a British Fell runner who has represented her country and has placed highly nationally.

 She has twice finished as the runner up in the British Fell Running Championship.
-She’ finished second in the English fell running championships twice too.
-In 2011 she was a member of the English team in the World Long Distance Mountain Running
+Helen finished second in the English fell running championships twice too.
+In 2011 Helen was a member of the English team in the World Long Distance Mountain Running Championships.
+England won the team Gold, and Helen also won the individual bronze.
+She has been picked for the Great Britain Mountain Relay team three times.
+Helen has won her age category in the English Cross Country championship.

 In 2013 she won the English and British Fell Running Championships.
 She also won Silent Valley race in Northern Ireland, despite recently recovering from norovirus.
-Soon after she won the Blisco – both races are mountain running events).
+Soon after she won the Blisco – both races are mountain running events.
 She also ran for England in the World Long Distance Mountain Running Championships.
 Helen also ran for Great Britain in a mountain relay race in Poland.
-This was a
+This was a 26 mile race with 7500 feet of height gain (read more here).

 Turning vegan